boldflight/BibleConverter/test_EPUB/output/jer.md

 ### An Object Lesson from a Broken Clay Jar

-[1] The Lord told Jeremiah, “Go and buy a clay jar from a potter.
+[1] The **Lord** told Jeremiah, “Go and buy a clay jar from a potter.
 Take with you some of the leaders of the people and some of the leaders of the priests.
 [2] Go out to the part of the Hinnom Valley that is near the entrance of the Potsherd Gate.
 Announce there what I tell you.
-[3] Say, ‘Listen to the Lord’s message, you kings of Judah and citizens of Jerusalem!
-This is what the Lord of Heaven’s Armies, the God of Israel, has said, “Look here!
+[3] Say, ‘Listen to the **Lord’**s message, you kings of Judah and citizens of Jerusalem!
+This is what the **Lord** of Heaven’s Armies, the God of Israel, has said, “Look here!
 I am about to bring a disaster on this place that will make the ears of everyone who hears about it ring.
 [4] I will do so because these people have rejected me and have defiled this place.
 They have offered sacrifices in it to other gods that neither they nor their ancestors nor the kings of Judah knew anything about.
 They have filled it with the blood of innocent children.
 [5] They have built places here for worship of the god Baal so that they could sacrifice their children as burnt offerings to him in the fire.
 Such sacrifices are something I never commanded them to make.
 They are something I never told them to do!
 Indeed, such a thing never even entered my mind.
-[6] So I, the Lord, say: “The time will soon come that people will no longer call this place Topheth or the Hinnom Valley.
+[6] So I, the **Lord**, say: “The time will soon come that people will no longer call this place Topheth or the Hinnom Valley.
 But they will call this valley the Valley of Slaughter!
 [7] In this place I will thwart the plans of the people of Judah and Jerusalem.
 I will deliver them over to the power of their enemies who are seeking to kill them.
 They will die by the sword at the hands of their enemies.
 I will make their dead bodies food for the birds and wild beasts to eat.
 [8] I will make this city an object of horror, a thing to be hissed at.
 All who pass by it will be filled with horror and will hiss out their scorn because of all the disasters that have happened to it.
 [9] I will reduce the people of this city to desperate straits during the siege imposed on it by their enemies who are seeking to kill them.
 I will make them so desperate that they will eat the flesh of their own sons and daughters and the flesh of one another.”’”
-[10] The Lord continued, “Now break the jar in front of those who have come here with you.
+[10] The **Lord** continued, “Now break the jar in front of those who have come here with you.
-[11] Tell them the Lord of Heaven’s Armies says, ‘I will do just as Jeremiah has done.
+[11] Tell them the **Lord** of Heaven’s Armies says, ‘I will do just as Jeremiah has done.
 I will smash this nation and this city as though it were a potter’s vessel that is broken beyond repair.
 The dead will be buried here in Topheth until there is no more room to bury them.’
-[12] I, the Lord, say: ‘That is how I will deal with this city and its citizens.
+[12] I, the **Lord**, say: ‘That is how I will deal with this city and its citizens.
 I will make it like Topheth.
 [13] The houses in Jerusalem and the houses of the kings of Judah will be defiled by dead bodies just like this place, Topheth.
 For they offered sacrifice to the stars and poured out drink offerings to other gods on the roofs of those houses.’”
-[14] Then Jeremiah left Topheth where the Lord had sent him to give that prophecy.
-He went to the Lord’s temple and stood in its courtyard and called out to all the people.
+[14] Then Jeremiah left Topheth where the **Lord** had sent him to give that prophecy.
+He went to the **Lord**’s temple and stood in its courtyard and called out to all the people.
-[15] “The Lord of Heaven’s Armies, the God of Israel, says, ‘I will soon bring on this city and all the towns surrounding it all the disaster I threatened to do to it.
+[15] “The **Lord** of Heaven’s Armies, the God of Israel, says, ‘I will soon bring on this city and all the towns surrounding it all the disaster I threatened to do to it.
 I will do so because they have stubbornly refused to pay any attention to what I have said!’”

 ## Chapter 20

 ### Jeremiah is Flogged and Put in A Cell

 [1] Now Pashhur son of Immer heard Jeremiah prophesy these things.
-He was the priest who was chief of security in the Lord’s temple.
+He was the priest who was chief of security in the **Lord**’s temple.
 [2] When he heard Jeremiah’s prophecy, he had the prophet flogged.
-Then he put him in the stocks that were at the Upper Gate of Benjamin in the Lord’s temple.
+Then he put him in the stocks that were at the Upper Gate of Benjamin in the **Lord**’s temple.
 [3] But the next day Pashhur released Jeremiah from the stocks.
-When he did, Jeremiah said to him, “The Lord’s name for you is not ‘Pashhur’ but ‘Terror is Everywhere.’
+When he did, Jeremiah said to him, “The **Lord**’s name for you is not ‘Pashhur’ but ‘Terror is Everywhere.’
-[4] For the Lord says, ‘I will make both you and your friends terrified of what will happen to you.
+[4] For the **Lord** says, ‘I will make both you and your friends terrified of what will happen to you.
 You will see all of them die by the swords of their enemies.
 I will hand all the people of Judah over to the king of Babylon.
 He will carry some of them away into exile in Babylon and he will kill others of them with the sword.
 [5] I will hand over all the wealth of this city to their enemies.
 I will hand over to them all the fruits of the labor of the people of this city and all their prized possessions, as well as all the treasures of the kings of Judah.
 Their enemies will seize it all as plunder and carry it off to Babylon.
 [6] You, Pashhur, and all your household will go into exile in Babylon.
 You will die there and you will be buried there.
 The same thing will happen to all your friends to whom you have prophesied lies.’”